sib-swiss/single-cell-training/docs/day2/cell_annotation.md

 ## Exercises

+> :material-zodiac-cancer: This chapter uses the `gbm` dataset

 Let's go back to our `gbm` dataset.
 In the last exercise we saw that probably clustering at a resolution of 0.2 gave the most sensible results.
 Let's therefore set the default identity of each cell based on this clustering:

 ```R